Barnwell: The NFL's 50 most intriguing people, and why each matters

 The first team in NFL history to amass 600 yards from scrimmage in a game and lose was the Patriots in Super Bowl LII, the last meaningful professional football game you watched.
 You lose a game in which your offense marches up and down the field for one of two reasons.
 One is that the offense turns the ball over a bunch of times, which the Patriots didn't do.
 The other is that your defense can't get off the field.
 Bill Belichick's defense forced Nick Foles into an interception on the 2-yard line, but it otherwise allowed the Eagles to score on eight of nine drives.
 New England failed to sack Foles even once on 43 dropbacks.
 A defense that finished the season ranked 31st in DVOA played right about that level on the biggest stage.

 The Patriots spent the offseason trying to fix that by adding depth for the front seven, signing Adrian Clayborn and trading for Danny Shelton.
 They'll get back playoff hero Dont'a Hightower and probably have enough on the edge to move him back to inside linebacker.
 The guy who could make the biggest difference, though, is Flowers.
-The former mid-round pick racked up 25 knockdowns last season and added nine more during the postseason, three more than any other player.
-The 25 hit total usually amounts to a total of just over 11 sacks in a given campaign, but Flowers finished his season with just 6.5 sacks, which was the sixth-largest gap in all of football.
+The former midround pick racked up 25 knockdowns last season and added nine more during the postseason, three more than any other player.
+The 25-hit total usually amounts to a total of just over 11 sacks in a given campaign, but Flowers finished his season with just 6.5 sacks, which was the sixth-largest gap in football.
 He's either a budding star or already a secret one.

 Greeny doesn't expect Pats or Eagles back in Super Bowl